-Link: Apply now for the Capital One Venture X Rewards Credit Card or Capital One Venture X Business
+Link: Learn more about the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

-Many travelers may be familiar with Capital One Lounges, which is the card issuer’s airport lounge network, with locations in Dallas (DFW), Denver (DEN), and Washington (IAD).
-However, the issuer also recently launched an exciting new concept for cardmembers, intended to be an alternative to the traditional airport lounge.
+Many travelers may be familiar with Capital One Lounges, which is the card issuer’s airport lounge network, with locations in Dallas (DFW), Denver (DEN), Las Vegas (LAS), New York (JFK), and Washington (IAD).
+However, the bank also has another concept for cardmembers, intended to be an alternative to the traditional airport lounge.

-With the first location having recently opened, I wanted to take an in-depth look at this concept, and talk about what exactly it is, where the locations are, and how you can access these spaces.
+With the second location having recently opened, I’d like to take an in-depth look at this concept, and talk about what exactly it is, where the locations are, and how you can access these spaces.

 In this post: